DaveEdge1/FAIRRmd/README.md

 This template harnesses GitHub Actions for sharing a reproducible workflow in Rmd format.
 What this template offers:

 1. Simply uploading the RMarkdown and renv.lock files allows others to reproduce your work locally
-2. A GitHub Action renders your Rmd to a md file simultaneously demonstrating the reproduciblity and sharing the rendered output
+2. A GitHub Action knits your RMarkdown and renders it as a GitHub Markdown file in your repository, simultaneously demonstrating the reproduciblity and sharing the rendered output
-3. A separate action produces a container image that can be used to interact with your workflow in RStudio:
+3. A separate Action produces a container image that can be used to interact with your workflow in RStudio:<br>
-  a. via MyBinder (link above) in the cloud
+  a. via MyBinder (link above) in the cloud <br>
   b. locally with Docker
-4. A citable compendium
+5. The repository release linked to Zenodo becomes a citable compendium

 ## Required items
 1. An RMarkdown document you would like to share